maciam21/one-day-project/README.md

 2. `git clone git@github.com:YOURUSERNAME/one-day-project` into desired directory on your local computer.
 3. Make sure to change directory after cloning repository.<br>
     `cd one-day-project`
 4. Code away, and make sure to use [Bootstrap v5.2](https://getbootstrap.com/docs/5.2/getting-started/introduction/) version when looking over documentation.
-Happy coding!
+Happy coding!!

 # Bootstrap project
 A pet project to learn more about Bootstrap and discover new ways to design faster and easier.
 This is a temporary project that will be removed shortly after class ends - fork while you can!